priya2006/Library-management-system/README.md

-This is the Library management syatem in c++ language.
+This is the Library management system in c++ language.

 Made by :
        Priyanshi Gupta  & Satyam Mishra